mohsenAmani/bash-scripts/stress-test-script/README.md

 - Ensure this is not run in a production environment to prevent system unresponsiveness.
 - Use responsibly and monitor system behavior during stress testing.

----

-## License

-This script is open-source and distributed under the MIT License.
-See the `LICENSE` file for more details.
 ```

----